If over-the-counter allergy eye drops do not relieve your dry, itchy eyes, it may be time to schedule an appointment with your eye doctor.

 In some cases, your eye doctor may recommend alternative in-office treatments, such as LipiFlow, True Tear, TearCare, punctal plugs, blephasteam, blephex, or intense pulse light (IPL) to alleviate chronic moderate to severe dry eye conditions.

 With an eye exam, your eye doctor can carefully evaluate your symptoms and perform a variety of diagnostic tests to determine the cause of your discomfort and provide an effective treatment plan.

 If left untreated, both eye conditions can cause significant discomfort and truly affect your quality of life.

-If you are experiencing any symptoms due to eye allergies, schedule an appointment with an eye doctor.
+If you are experiencing any symptoms of dry eyes or eye allergies, schedule an appointment with an eye doctor.